 - bleeding pigmentation

-Chloramine can disturb other skin conditions, for example, dermatitis and psoriasis.
+Chloramine can disturb other skin conditions, such as dermatitis and psoriasis.

 Chloramine can cause draining lips, dry mouth, and dry throat.